 There’s a parallel when it comes to managing people.
 One mistake that managers can make is to assume they need to own or know everything.
 Real success lies in maximizing the resources you have available.
 This includes:

-- Finding ways to take advantage of the existing talent and ability of the team you manage
+- Finding ways to take advantage of your existing talent and the abilities of the team you manage

-- Finding thought partners to check your ideas, particularly in times of change
+- Finding thought partners to check your ideas and push back when you’re wrong, particularly in times of change

 - Delegating the leadership of specific initiatives to produce better results.
 Look to the X-Team model as a possible approach

 The objective should be creating a rising tide rather than making a few big waves.
-More success can always be found by fostering greatness rather than simply demonstrating it.
+Success is always easier to find by fostering greatness than simply demonstrating it.